grooviter/underdog/README.md

 Underdog is a set of Groovy libraries for data analysis:

-- `underdog-dataframe`: combines tools for working with columnar data
+- `underdog-dataframe`: module for working with columnar data.
-- `underdog-graphs`: can be used for exploring graph theory problems.
+- `underdog-graphs`: module exploring graph theory problems.
-- `underdog-plots`: renders different types of charts and adds integration with rest of Underdog's modules
+- `underdog-plots`: module for creating charts.
-- `underdog-ml`: can be used to explore machine learning problems.
+- `underdog-ml`: module to explore machine learning problems.
-- `underdog-ta`: cab be used for financial technical analysis.
+- `underdog-ta`: module for financial technical analysis.

 ### Dependencies

 Depending on the module you can import one or more dependencies.
-Here you have the coordinates both in Gradle and Maven:
+Here you have the coordinates both in Gradle:

 Gradle